Speaking the Previously Unspeakable: My Story

 Thanks to social media I was introduced to the online OCD community.
 A community made up of some of the strongest, kindest, most compassionate people you could meet.
 It helped me to know that I wasn’t alone and that I could get better.
 Checking out groups, pages and profiles of people who had OCD, and had similar stories to my own, was life changing!
 Again, if I noticed that this became triggering, or a compulsion, I backed off a bit.

 I did a huge amount of self-esteem building.
 The nature of my obsessions meant that my view of myself was at rock-bottom and I found this work central to my recovery.
 I needed to really care about me and my experiences.
 I needed to feel I deserved to get better and that I could begin to accept what I’d been through.
-I needed to get my head around the fact that all brains produce random thoughts, and images, and urges.
-All brains produce weird urges.
-How many times do people get the urge to press that red “don’t press” button, to jump in front of that train, or to knock that tray of drinks out of someone’s hands.
-I’d just had a baby, it kind of makes sense that my intrusive thoughts and random weird urges would involve the most important things to me.
-I wasn’t alone in experiencing them, they weren’t the problem- it was my interpretation that was.
+I needed to get my head around the fact that all brains produce random thoughts, and images, and sometimes they in turn produce weird and uncomfortable bodily sensations.
+Experiencing these things wasn't the problem - it was my interpretation that was.
+The interpretation that was guided by OCD.

 Listing everything like this makes it sound quick and easy – it really wasn’t (she says with a grimace).
 It’s been five years since the onset of my postnatal OCD and I have spent at least three years actively walking the higgledy-piggledy road of recovery.
 I still use prompts to remind me to carry out certain self-care activities, and I don’t always do them even when I can see them written down, because I’m human.
 And I mess up.
 Often.
 While it’s not been easy, every step I took along the way was totally worth it.
 I still deal with OCD daily, but it is far more manageable now and it very rarely stops me doing anything.
 So, if you are struggling with OCD please have hope.
 It really does get better and, despite what that troublesome brain tells you, you are not a monster and you, most definitely, are not alone! 😊